UniversityofBrighton/2023-fair-multidimensional-media/episodes/introduction.Rmd

 ::::::::::::::::::::::::::::::::::::::::::::::::

-The lesson aims to support better understanding of multidimensional media available over the web which might serve various educational, research, as well as storytelling and audience engagement processes.
+The resource aims to support better understanding of multidimensional media available over the web which might serve various educational, research, as well as storytelling and audience engagement processes.

-The lesson focuses on stories in the fields of visual and material culture within Higher Education, Galleries, Libraries, Archives, Museums (GLAMs), as well as the creative industries.
+The resource focuses on stories in the fields of visual and material culture within Higher Education, Galleries, Libraries, Archives, Museums (GLAMs), as well as the creative industries.
 Hence, it contains many examples and websites in this area.
 However,